view-components/grids/README.md

 ##### This project is a successor of [nayjest/grids](https://github.com/Nayjest/Grids) (Data Grids Framework for Laravel).

-This package is framwork-agnostic in sense of both backend and frontend frameworks, i. e.:
+This package is framwork-agnostic in sense of both backend and frontend frameworks, i.e.:
  * You can use it with any PHP framework or without it.
 Integration packages will help you to use facilities of popular PHP frameworks.
  * Don't worry about fitting markup to your favorite CSS framework.
 Just describe grid structure and add one of available customizations that will apply framework-specific modifications to markup.